rwgx1/GithubTutorial/README.md

-# Github Tutorial - from ErikD
+# Github Tutorial - from ErikDubois

 A **quick and easy** way to set up a personal github.